It doesn’t have a widespread “gate” issue (yet), but some iPhone XR users are running into bugs and performance issues.

 iPhone XR users are also complaining about restore issues, issues setting up Face ID, Bluetooth problems, Wi-Fi problems, weird battery drain, Exchange problems, issues with first and third-party apps, crashes, abnormal amounts of lag, and iCloud problems.

-This is an early list and we expect it to grow as more people buy the iPhone XR during the holidays.
+We expect this list to grow as more people buy the iPhone XR in 2019.

 Where to Find Feedback